divin4303/ParaviewBezier-API/README.md

 ## ParaviewBezier- An API for post-processing IGA results
+*Latest version: v1.0(23 Spetember 2021)*

+Isogeometric analysis results are generally plotted on approximated linear FE-discretization, which causes loss in the visualization quality.
+Since ParaView supports splines in the form of Bézier cells, There is now a possibility to visualize geometrically exact results.

-This API is designed to post-process the results from NURBS-based IGA simulations performed on LS-DYNA, using the Bézier cells of ParaView.
+This API is designed to post-process the results (currently only displacement) from NURBS-based IGA simulations performed on LS-DYNA, using the Bézier cells of ParaView.

+This API includes the following features:

+* Post-processing NURBS meshes using Bézier elements in ParaView
+* Compress VTU file(s) on demand
+* Parallel processing the task(s) on demand
+* Inbuild *Open Geometry* button to view/interact with geometry
 ## How it Works
 1. Excecute InterFace.py in python IDE or cmd
 ```